 Let me know when and where is good.
 Coffee’s on me.

-2. Is it a good match for your skills and interest?
+2. Is this new career a good match for your skills and interests?

-Or are you totally unsure what are the requirements?
+Or are you totally unsure what the requirements are?

 3. Money should not be the deciding factor

-It is an important factor but it shouldn’t be the key reason why you are making the move.
+Money is important, but it shouldn’t be the key reason why you are making the move.

-If it is, you might as well remain where you are, work your socks off and be the best in your current function.
-Some company will surely come by and poach you away.
+If it is, you might as well remain where you are, work your socks off, and become the best in your current function.
+Some other company will surely reach out to poach you.

-I know people who used to work in property but because of the cooling measures, they decided to exit the industry and took on franchisee – one in education and the other in F&B.
+I know of people who used to work in property, but decided to exit the industry due to cooling measures.
+They ventured into education and F&B.

-Based on my understanding, the decision was made because of the monetary potential they see in them.
+Based on my understanding, their decisions were made purely because of the monetary potential they saw in those sectors.

-The education one has since folded and the F&B one is still bleeding.
+The education venture has since folded, and the F&B one is still bleeding.

-A car enthusiast, the former also went into the car grooming business when he left property.
+Another person I know, a car enthusiast, went into the car grooming business when he left property.

 Why not give it a try before you go all out?